Jim Steinman: 1990s

 Ten previously released Steinman songs were included on the double-disc compilation album The Very Best of Meat Loaf (1998).
 The included recording of the song "Life Is a Lemon and I Want My Money Back" was a new remix made by Steinman's production team.
 The compilation also included three new recordings of songs co-written by Steinman, all three of which he produced.
 They include the hybrid track "Home By Now/No Matter What" and "A Kiss Is a Terrible Thing to Waste" from Whistle Down the Wind.
 Also included is the song "Is Nothing Sacred", on which Steinman wrote music for Don Black's lyrics.
+"Is Nothing Sacred" was re-recorded as a duet featuring Patti Russo for its single release in 1999.
+The duet debuted at #15 on the UK charts.